ClintFMullins/do-you-stream-tho/README.md

 # Do You Stream Tho

-Scrapes the current site you are on and tells you if there are twitch streamer links on the page.
+Chrome extension that scrapes the current site you are on and tells you if there are twitch streamer links on the page.
 Shows you live data when you click it

 ## Install & Use